mrJTY/booking-clone-comp9900-capstone/diary/justin/justin.md

 - Added `flask_login` to manager user sessions
 - Generated some fake data
 - Created `/mylistings` endpoint that returns listings owned by the currently logged in user

+# Week 04-05
+- Added create availabilities backend endpoint
+- Added create bookings backend endpoint
+- Refactored some quality of life improvements to tests, made tests a little bit more readable
+- Added a search endpoint for availabilities